Skip to main content

 2. If you haven't done so already, fork our Sample Campaigns collection in Postman: Run in Postman.

-3. In the Campaign Manager, open the ADVANCED-GAMIFICATION: Spend more than $300 3 times and get 1000 points demo campaign and click Activate Campaign.
+3. In the Campaign Manager, open the ADVANCED-GAMIFICATION: Spend more than $300 three times and get 1000 points demo campaign and click Activate Campaign.

 4. Open the Rule Builder to get some context.

-Let's create a gamification promotion rule that gives 1000 loyalty points to customers who spend over $300 3 times.
-Their 3 qualifying spends need not be consecutive.
+Let's create a gamification promotion rule that gives 1000 loyalty points to customers who spend over $300 three times.
+Their three qualifying spends need not be consecutive.

 This tutorial shows how we can use native Talon.One features as workaround to create complex rules.
 In this case, we'll use a fake loyalty program to count sessions.